 What is the difference between an email marketing tool and an autoresponder tool?

 An autoresponder tool sends out prewritten emails.
-You can use it to send out regular emails, but it’s best for businesses that sell products or services.
+You can use it to send regular emails, but it's best for businesses selling products or services.

 What is the difference between a web content tool and a content management system?

-A content management system (CMS) is a software tool that allows you to upload content to your website.
+A content management system (CMS) software tool allows you to upload content to your website.
 You can add new pages, update old ones, or even create a new website.